 How are we Feeling during Quarantine / Lockdown

 It’s Saturday morning.
 I don’t have to work for 2 days.
 I can give the kids attention.
-Mike can give the kids attention.
+My husband can give the kids attention.
 We can focus on some house work.
 I can blog.
 The Governor has asked everyone to stay home.
 Something I have bee anxiously waiting for.
 I feel less anxious, hopeful, and blessed.

 We are all struggling